MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Cosmological Forecasts

 where $b_{\rm F}$ and $\beta_{\rm F}$ are the flux bias and RSD parameter, respectively. $b_\Gamma$ is the radiation bias \cite{2015JCAP...12..017A}, $\mu \equiv k_\parallel / k$ is the cosine of the angle between the wavevector and the line of sight, and $P_{{\rm m},\psi}$ is the cross-power spectrum between matter and the IGM transparency, which captures the response of the IGM to reionization.
 The second term in Eq.~\eqref{eq:plya} links the small-scale suppression caused by warm dark matter during reionization to a distinct large-scale signature in the Ly$\alpha$ forest, i.e., the impact of inhomogeneous reionization.
 These reionization imprints are associated with the scale of ionized bubbles, which typically range from a few to several tens of Mpc.
 On such large scales, the need of nonlinear modeling and the dependence of the bias terms on $m_{\rm X}$ can be reasonably neglected.

 To forecast constraints on the WDM mass $m_{\rm X}$ from MUST, we include both $m_{\rm X}$ and $\sigma_8$ as free parameters to account for potential degeneracies.
 The analysis considers 12 redshift bins from 2.0 to 3.8 and 45 $k$ bins spanning 0.09 to 0.67\,$h\,{\rm Mpc}^{-1}$.
 We adopt an estimated quasar luminosity function for MUST with $r < 23.5$ and evaluate the results with three survey areas: 5,000, 10,000, and 14,000\,deg$^2$.
 The covariance matrices are computed following \cite{Montero-Camacho2021,2014JCAP...05..023F}, including an aliasing term that accounts for the sparse sampling of quasars.
 Figure~\ref{fig:wdm} shows the $m_{\rm X}$ constraints from MUST for different survey areas, along with a comparison to current limits from existing observational data.
 We adopt a fiducial model corresponding to the CDM limit ($m_{\rm X} \to \infty$).
 In this case, we constrain the lower bound of the WDM particle mass.
 An optimistic survey covering 14,000\,deg$^2$ would yield the most stringent lower bound on $m_{\rm X}$ to date, with a 95\% CL limit of 10.5\,keV.
 Even a conservative 10,000\,deg$^2$ survey would achieve $m_{\rm X} > 7.6$\,keV, exceeding the current strongest Ly$\alpha$ forest-only constraint of $m_{\rm X} > 5.7$\,keV \cite{2024PhRvD.109d3511I}.
+We note that further improvements are foreseen with Lyman-$\alpha$ forests from LBGs (e.g., \cite{Herrera-Alcantar2025}), and leave relevant developments to a future work.